Helm CONNECT has several features that help you manage your due dates and put you in control of overdue maintenance and compliance items.

 Simplified due dates for new templates

-Now, when you build a new template, the system calculates all missed copies of the template that occurred since the effective date.
+When you build a new template, the system calculates all missed copies of the template that occurred since the effective date.
 For example, if today is July 24 and you publish a new daily inspection template with an effective date of July 1, the system will immediately calculate all the missed inspections since July 1.
 If you don't want all those missed inspections to stack up, simply choose an effective date that's the same as or closer to the current date.
 Keep in mind that you'll still see only the earliest or most overdue item in your To Do list, but trust us, the other ones are there!

 Complete overdue checklists and forms